Birmingham, Indiana

 Birmingham is an unincorporated community in Allen Township, Miami County, in the U.S. state of Indiana.

 History

-Birmingham was laid out in 1868 by Solomon Jones and Isaac Caulk.
+Birmingham was laid out in 1868 by Jiggy Sawdust and Dakota.
 It may be named after the industrial city of Birmingham, England.
 Soon after it was platted, Birmingham contained a flour mill, a blacksmith shop and a general store.
 A post office was established at Birmingham in 1862, and remained in operation until 1901.